top of page

 To truly experience the depth and richness of Marrakech's cultural heritage, I’d highly recommend carving out some time in your itinerary to explore some of the city's world-class museums and galleries.
 Whether you’re interested in Amazigh culture, historic photography or Morocco's links to international fashion, there really is something for everyone.

-In this article, I’ll introduce 9 of the best museums in Marrakech, based on my explorations of the city.
+In this article, I’ll introduce 9 of the best museums in Marrakech, from architectural gems to artistic gardens.

 For more information about things to see and do in Morocco’s “Red City”, check out my Ultimate Travel Guide to Marrakech.
 If you're looking for accommodation inspiration, I've put together some of my top picks for riads in the Marrakech medina.
 Alternatively, you can find a list of highly-rated Marrakech cooking classes or the best day trips from Marrakech.